XYReMind/mdified_resnet/README.md

 You also need to connect to NYU VPN before using Greene. https://www.nyu.edu/life/information-technology/infrastructure/network-services/vpn.html is a guide to using VPN.

-RTX8000 NVIDIA GPU is used for this preject.
+RTX8000 NVIDIA GPU is used for this project.
 Mem is set to 8GB.
 CPU-per-task is set to 1. node = 1

 ## Setup and run